 How Employees Respond to Job Dissatisfaction

--Opportunities for growth or incentives for meaningful work.
+- Lack of opportunities for growth or incentives for meaningful work.

-The EVLN model (Exit, Voice, Loyalty, Neglect) identifies four different ways that employees respond to dissatisfaction:
+The EVLN model (Exit, Voice, Loyalty, Neglect) identifies four different ways that employees may respond to dissatisfaction:

 1- Exit